nickzoic/nick.zoic.org/art/rocket-surgery-airborne-iot-telemetry-buzzconf/index.md

 PCB design software.
 I'm going to avoid dealing with the tiny packages directly by soldering modules to the PCB rather than trying to use the sensors directly.
 This should mean I can get away with a fairly sparse 2 layer board.

+I'm also a bit leery of LiPo batteries: I dunno, they seem a bit explodey at the best of times, and being fired into the air atop a jet of water may not agree with them.
+I bought some [AAAA cell batteries](https://en.wikipedia.org/wiki/AAAA_battery) on Ebay so I'll try them out.
+Annoyingly, none of the 9V batteries I levered open contained LR61 cells.